priyamvadha28/AI-Driven-Debate-Simulator/README.md

 Usage:

-1.Edit the Code:
+1. Edit the Code:
 - Update the openai_api_key with your OpenAI API credentials.
 - Modify the debate_topic and classes as needed for different debate scenarios.

 2. Run the Script:
-- Execute the script using Python: pyhon debate_simulator.py
+- Execute the script using Python: python debate_simulator.py

 - The script will output the arguments from each side of the debate and the final winner.